-Participant initials and date of birth will be entered on the randomisation system, NHS number, email addresses, participant names, addresses, and full postcodes will not be entered into the randomisation system.
+Participant initials and dates of birth will be entered on the randomisation system, NHS numbers, email addresses, participant names, addresses, and full postcodes will not be entered into the randomisation system.
 No data will be entered onto the randomisation system unless a participant has completed a consent form with the researcher, to participate in the trial.
-Randomisation will be undertaken centrally by the co-ordinating study team, by authorised staff onto the randomisation system by going to www.ctu.co.uk and clicking the link to access the randomisation system.
+Randomisation will be undertaken locally, primarily by CaFI Trial Research Assistants and other authorised staff by going to www.ctu.co.uk and clicking the link to access the randomisation system.
 A full audit trial of data entry will be automatically date and time stamped, alongside information about the user making the entry within the system.